plivo/plivo-ios-sdk2-examples/README.md

 Supports Pushkit and Callkit.
 Eliminates the need for persistent connections to recieve incoming calls.

-Compatible with iOS version 8 and above.
+Compatible with iOS version 12 and above.

-Plivo iOS SDK now supports IPv6 networks.
+Plivo iOS SDK supports IPv4 networks only.
 Users can make and receive calls when their device is connected to a network that uses IPv4, IPv6, or both versions of the protocol.

 To get started with the quickstart application follow these steps.
 Steps 1-3 will enable the application to make a call.
 The remaining steps 4-5 will enable the application to receive incoming calls in the form of push notifications using Apple’s VoIP Service.